-Define the following community powers as Fundamental Bylaws:
+- The CCWG-Accountability recommends defining the following community powers as Fundamental Bylaws:

+- Reject Budget or Strategy/Operating Plans

+- Reject changes to ICANN "Standard" Bylaws

+- 3. Approve changes to "Fundamental" Bylaws and/or Articles of Incorporation

+- 4. Remove individual ICANN Board Directors

+- 5. Recall the entire ICANN Board

-- 1. Reject Budget or Strategy/Operating Plans - 2.
-Reject changes to ICANN "Standard" Bylaws - 3.
-Approve changes to "Fundamental" Bylaws - 4.
-Remove individual ICANN Board Directors - 5.
-Recall the entire ICANN Board - The CCWG-Accountability proposes that a Bylaw be added that states that if the Board is removed the Interim Board will be in place only as long as is required for the selection/election process for the Replacement Board to take place.
+- 6. Initiate a binding Independent Review Process (where a panel decision is enforceable in any court recognizing international arbitration results). - 7.
+Reject ICANN Board decisions relating to reviews of IANA functions, including the triggering of Post-Transition IANA separation. - The CCWG-Accountability proposes that a Bylaw be added that states that if the entire ICANN Board is removed, an Interim Board will established only as long as is required for the selection/election process for the Replacement Board to take place.
 Supporting Organizations, Advisory Committees and the Nominating Committee will develop replacement processes that ensure the Interim Board will not be in place for more than 120 days.
 The Interim Board will have the same powers and duties as the Board it replaces.
 Having a Board in place at all times is critical to the operational continuity of ICANN and is a legal requirement. - The ICANN Bylaws will state that, except in circumstances of where urgent decisions are needed to protect the security, stability and resilience of the DNS, the Interim Board will consult with the community through the Supporting Organization and Advisory Committee leadership before making major decisions.
-Where relevant, the Interim Board will also consult through the ICANN Community Forum before taking any action that would mean a material change in ICANN's strategy, policies, or management, including replacement of the serving President and CEO.
+Where relevant, the Interim Board will also consult through the ICANN Community Forum before taking any action that would mean a material change in ICANN's strategy, policies, or management, including replacement of the serving President and CEO. - Note: Details on what the powers do is presented in greater detail in the following section and the details of how these can be used can be found in Annex 2 - Details on Recommendation #2: Empowering the Community Through Consensus: Engage, Escalate, Enforce. - The CCWG-Accountability proposes that there be an exception to rejecting Standard Bylaws in cases where the Standard Bylaw change is the result of a Policy Development Process.
+The exception would be as follows: - Fundamental Bylaws would require that the ICANN Board not combine the approval of Bylaw changes that are the result of a Policy Development Process with any other Bylaw changes - Fundamental Bylaws would require the ICANN Board to clearly indicate if a Bylaw change is the result of a Policy Development Process when the Board approves it - Fundamental Bylaws dealing with rejection of a Bylaw change would require, if the Bylaws change is the result of a Policy Development Process, the Supporting Organization that led the Policy Development Process to formally support holding a Community Forum and exercise the power to reject the Bylaw change.
+If the Supporting Organization that led the Policy Development Process that requires the Bylaw change does not support holding a Community Forum or exercising the power to reject the Bylaw, then the community power to reject the Bylaw cannot be used.